Supplies

 • Anna Barnes Supplies List

-For local classes and Art, Food & Culture Adventures with Anna Barnes overseas as teacher - you will only need a basic sketch kit comprising of:
+For Sydney Classes you will need a basic sketch kit comprising of:

 your favourite sketchbook